keraton/Newman-Postman-CFP/Script.md

     - This way better, but this still manual in the sense, developper, tester need to run it from their computer
   - XT
     - This is the time we introduce Newman
-    - Exporting our collection and environment as json
+    - Exporting our collection and environment as json *(Need to show the json file of both collection & env)*
     - Now running the same collection within a terminal with Newman CLI previously installed with npm.
 We get same result, but it is now much easier to reuse our collections anywhere.
   - BB
-    - Ok, instead of running from Postman we are using Newman, but it still manual
+    - But I don't this is the end, we need to automatise this
   - XT
     - Of course the idea is to add Newman to our CICD in order to have automated end to end test
     - Here we use Jenkins with a Jenkinsfile.
 Our pipeline has few stages: build, package, test and deploy.
 Test is where we will execute Newman using npm and a package json file.